finos-labs/emir-specific-rag/README.md

 Signed-off-by: John Doe <john.doe@example.com>
 ```

 Adding the `-s` flag to your `git commit` will add that line automatically.
-You can also add it manually as part of your commit log message or add it afterwards with `git commit --amend -s`. test
+You can also add it manually as part of your commit log message or add it afterwards with `git commit --amend -s`.

 ### Helpful DCO Resources
 - [Git Tools - Signing Your Work](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work)